Marshall School District (Wisconsin)

 The Marshall School District is a school district based in the village of Marshall, Wisconsin.
 It serves the village of Marshall, and the surrounding rural area.
 Marshall has a seven-member Board of Education that governs the district and selects the superintendent.

-The district administers two elementary schools, one middle school, and one high school, for a total of four schools.
-The district also charters a virtual school.
+The district administers two elementary schools, one middle school, one high school, and a virtual school, for a total of five schools.
 The physical offices for this school are located out of the district, in Whitewater, Wisconsin.